|

 Well as for me, I believe the first Ironman should be not just the best one, but the last one, too.

+It’s been quite a few years now since the “slappa in Napa.”
+My wife claims there’s fifty pounds of me she isn’t married to, and my original list has become more of an amusing reminder of days gone by than a bona fide bucket list.
+With five kids at home, personal goals seem selfishly trivial, and just getting them to bed at night is enough of a challenge for me; in fact, if they made a marathon of dad duties, I’ll bet I could hold my own against the triath-élites.
+We recently ditched all the kids for an anniversary trip to Hawaii.
+One night as we strolled along the beach on a moonlight walk, my wife turned to me and said, “Well, honey, it’s a sign – we’ve crossed the finish line.”
+I thought she was getting all figurative and sentimental on me, but then she pointed up.
+And there, quite literally, was a sign: “Official Finish – Ironman Triathlon.”
 From that vantage point, a quarter century flashed in front of my eyes.
-I could see the ABC TV camera right in front of me, with Julie Moss on her knees on one end and a naïve little twelve-year old on the other end with a big dream and absolutely no idea of the other adventures that lay ahead on life’s path.
+I could see the ABC TV camera right in front of me, with Julie Moss on her knees on one end and a naďve little twelve-year old on the other end with a big dream and absolutely no idea of the other adventures that lay ahead on life’s path.
 It certainly wasn’t how I had pictured it, but I had reached my goal nonetheless.
 Well call me crazy, but the next time I looked in the mirror, that list started taunting me again; I realized it was time to dive into a greater challenge.
 I needed a preemptive strike to prevent the onset of a mid-life crisis, so I dug out my list once again and went through the remaining items one by one.
 I figured I’d go easy on myself at first, so I eliminated things that might involve physical pain, bankruptcy, or risk of premature death; unfortunately that nixed most of my list, but in the end I did find the next item to tackle: #24.
 Learn Spanish.

 VAMANOS!

-Krey Hampton lives in Australia with his wife and five children.
-He works a desk job as a civil engineer and occasionally takes his kids on a bike ride around the neighborhood, boring them to no end with his Ironman stories.
+Krey now lives in Australia with his wife and five children.
+He works a desk job as a civil engineer and occasionally takes his kids on a bike ride around the neighborhood, boring them to no end with his Ironman stories and practicing his Spanish: “ˇSoy hombre con retrasado mental!”
+Contact the author at hampton@krey.org.

 |